What happens to my HECS Debt when I Die?

 Navigating HECS Debt After Dying

-The question that often arises is: How do HECS loans operate, and what transpires after your educational pursuits come to a close?
+The question that often arises is: How do HECS loans operate, and what transpires after your educational pursuits are over?

-Repayment of HECS loans is linked to your income.
-The process starts when your earnings go over a certain amount.
-When your income for that financial year exceeds this threshold your employer makes the compulsory repayments on your behalf.
+Repayment of HECS loans is linked to income.
+The process starts when your earnings exceed a certain amount.
+When your income for that financial year exceeds this threshold, your employer makes the compulsory repayments on your behalf.
 These repayments are seamlessly deducted from your salary, ensuring a streamlined process.

 The HECS debt is forgiven at your death